hm-lang/core/proposals/README.md

 a lambda function for use inside a function, the default name can be omitted.

 ```
+# default name `fn` must be used when declaring the function `q`,
+# so that it can be used inside the function block.
 q(fn(): bool): null
     if fn()
         print("function returned true!")